Episcopal Church of the Atonement and Parish House

+History

 In 1886 several Episcopalian families met in the Guild Hall at Bryn Mawr and Winthrop Avenues (the first commercial building in the Edgewater neighborhood then on the outskirts of Chicago), and decided that a Church should be built.
 By June 17, 1888, then-lawyer Frederick W. Keator held a service in the hall, and by November 1888 the group had become a mission congregation within the diocese, taking as the name of Church of the Atonement.
 The original Church's cornerstone was laid on November 30, 1889 at the present site (the intersection of Kenmore and Ardmore Avenues), and consecrated in June 1890.
 By then, Keator had left his legal practice and had become a minister, as well as the first-priest-in-charge of the new mission.
 He remained at the parish until 1896, when he accepted a call from a church in Iowa, near his childhood home, and soon become the first Bishop of the Missionary diocese of Olympia, Washington.

 In May 1898 the Mission became a self-supporting Parish and had 120 members, and construction of the Parish House began south of the church.
 The Parish House was finished in 1901.

 By the early 20th century, the parish had become one of the leading Anglo-Catholic parishes in the country.
 Beginning under Rector Charles E. Deuel (1903-1914) in 1910, the original church building was enlarged to twice its capacity, since by then the parish had more than 500 members.
 This expansion and the 1919 expansion were under the guidance of British born parishioner J.E.O.
 Pridmore, who carefully maintained the English Gothic church style.
 The first service after the last expansion was on Easter in 1920.
 The parish then had 650 members, and Rector Frederick Fleming (who served from 1915-1927) would represent the Diocese of Chicago at several Anglo-Catholic conferences.
 Rev. Fleming would leave this parish to accept a call as rector of St. Stephen's Church in Providence, Rhode Island in 1927, and finished his career as rector of historic Holy Trinity Church in Manhattan, New York City.
 Meanwhile, in 1922 a new Parish House was begun and completed in 1924.
 Stained glass windows were added beginning in 1929, under Rector Alfred Newberry (1927-1937; who would ultimately leave to accept a call from the Church of the Advent in Boston) and finished in 1946.

 Under Rector Dean Paxton Rice, the church received a donation of an Elizabethan-era paneled room (installed in the Parish House), and also expanded its outreach to the diverse and changing neighborhood.
 It established St. Augustine's Mission to the Native American community in the nearby Uptown neighborhood.
 In the 1970s, the church established a ministry to Spanish-speaking neighbors.
 The parish also developed a distinguished music program, including a choir which expanded under Rev. Thomas Harris to include women, and a custom-built organ.